steadfast-collective/pwheslop.com/content/collections/pages/speaking.md

     content:
       -
         type: text
-        text: 'I open our playbook and share lessons from successful and not so successful product launches from over the last 10 years.'
+        text: 'I open our playbook and share lessons from successful and not-so-successful product launches over the last ten years.'
   -
     type: paragraph
     content: